 Barbatos has the titles of both Great Duke and Earl, showing he has a lot of power in the infernal hierarchy.
 He serves under the four Kings who rule the cardinal directions, especially the King of the East in many Solomonic traditions.

-Barbatos commands four noble kings who rank below him.
-This shows a layered hierarchy, with Barbatos acting as a middle manager between the top rulers of Hell and the lesser kings who carry out orders.
+Barbatos is in charge of four noble kings who are below him.
+This creates a clear chain of command, with Barbatos acting as a middle manager between the highest rulers of Hell and the lesser kings who follow orders.

-Unlike demons such as Andras or Flauros, who focus on destruction, Barbatos works with spirits like Gusion or Astaroth, who value information and social influence.
-His rivalry is often seen as a challenge to the divine order, since he represents the fallen Virtues who were supposed to keep the universe in balance.
+Unlike demons such as Andras or Flauros, who are known for causing destruction, Barbatos works with spirits such as Gusion and Astaroth, who focus on knowledge and social influence.
+His opposition is often viewed as a challenge to the divine order, since he represents the fallen Virtues, which were meant to keep the universe in balance.

 Mystical Correspondences